 At the start of 2024, there will remain only one WWRP core project, High-Impact Weather, which is expected to end by the close of 2024.
 In order to maintain enough versatility to respond to the evolving requirements of the WMO Regions, there is no intention to create a new set of decade-long WWRP core projects.
 These projects have been valuable for building communities of practice and for pursuing fundamental and applied science in critical topic areas.
 Partnerships with the WMO Commission for Observation, Infrastructure and Information Systems (INFCOM), the Commission for Weather, Climate, Water and Related Environmental Services and Applications (SERCOM) and Member Services (MS) are required to sustain these achievements.
 From 2024 onwards, WWRP seeks a more agile project structure, with working groups that are tightly integrated into projects to infuse their scientific knowledge, carry out critical activities for projects, and advance relationships within a community of researchers and practitioners.

-The projects chosen for the 2024–2027 period are aimed at addressing the targets set by the Sendai Framework, specifically, to “Substantially increase the availability of, and access to, multi-hazard early warning systems and disaster risk information and assessments to people by 2030” by better understanding disaster risk in all its dimensions of vulnerability, capacity, exposure of persons and assets, hazard characteristics and the environment (Target 1 of the Sendai Framework).
+The projects chosen for the 2024–2027 period are aimed at addressing the targets set by the Sendai Framework, specifically, to “Substantially increase the availability of, and access to, multi-hazard early warning systems and disaster risk information and assessments to people by 2030” by better understanding disaster risk in all its dimensions of vulnerability, capacity, exposure of persons and assets, hazard characteristics and the environment (Target 7 [Secretariat] of the Sendai Framework).
 These projects will also address some of the SDGs – specifically Goal 2 (agriculture), Goal 6 (water management), Goal 7 (sustainable and modern energy), Goal 11 (sustainable cities) and Goal 13 (the impacts of Climate change).
 In line with the targets of the United Nations Framework Convention on Climate Change, the WWRP project and the AWAR3E principles will acknowledge and support vulnerable communities in adapting to climate change and the associated extreme weather events, taking developing countries, which lack the resources to do so on their own, especially into account.

-Projects are expected to merge the physical and social sciences from the outset.
+Projects are expected to integrate [New Zealand] physical and social sciences from the outset.
 It will be necessary to take an Earth system approach, wherein coupled predictions of different components (atmosphere, ocean, cryosphere, land, hydrosphere and ecosystems) will be needed to produce the information necessary for decision-making.
 Technical approaches such as artificial intelligence and machine learning (AI/ML) will be needed for an array of purposes ranging from modelling human behaviour, to mining data for predictability signals, to model emulation, and to build ensembles to quantify forecast confidence.
 Projects will need to explore strategies to utilize exascale computing technology, on computationally and energy-efficient architectures, to achieve the fine spatial resolution, data assimilation, large ensembles and detailed process representation needed to advance science and solutions.

 In addition to the High-Impact Weather Core Project, within which the Value Chain, Impact-based-forecasting and citizen science flagship projects will continue through 2024, WWRP will implement three current Research and Development Projects or Forecast Demonstration Projects (RDPS/FDPs) that are anticipated to go beyond 2023.